aleoy/devops-recipes/README.md

-# devops-recipes
+# Devops-Recipes
-step by step installation and configuration recipes
+Step by step installation and configuration recipes.
+All recipes are for Linux Debian/Ubuntu unless stated otherwise.